Battle of Karánsebes: Losses

-In determining losses, accounts of this incident do not distinguish between losses that were caused by friendly fire, those that were caused by the Turks, and those that resulted from pillaging by the Austrians or by the local Wallachians.
+In determining losses, accounts of the incident do not distinguish between losses that were caused by friendly fire, those that were caused by the Turks, and those that resulted from pillaging by the Austrians or by the local Wallachians.
 One account states that the Austrian rear guard suffered 150 casualties.
 Another account states that in the days following the incident, 1,000 wounded men were taken to the fortress at Arad, 60 km north of Timișoara.
 Another source claims that 538 men, 24 jäger, and one officer went missing after the incident, but most returned to duty.
-Also lost were 3 cannons and the chest containing the army's payroll.
+Also lost were three cannons and the chest containing the army's payroll.
 However, secondary sources give much larger estimates as to the losses of the Austrians.

-In his account of the incident, Paul Bernard, author of a 1968 biography of the Holy Roman Emperor Joseph II, made an uncited claim that the friendly fire incident caused 10,000 casualties.
+In his account of the incident, Paul Bernard, author of a 1968 biography of Holy Roman Emperor Joseph II, made an uncited claim that the friendly fire incident caused 10,000 casualties.
 Although Bernard's account of the war has been dismissed as inaccurate by some sources, they do not specifically touch upon the reliability of the figure of 10,000.
-Nevertheless, Bernard's claim of 10,000 casualties has been repeated by some historians, such as Geoffrey Regan and Micheal Clodfelter.
+Nevertheless, Bernard's claim of 10,000 casualties has been repeated by some historians such as Geoffrey Regan and Micheal Clodfelter.

 Although tens of thousands of casualties occurred within the Austrians' ranks during the course of the 1788 campaign against the Turks, official Austrian reports state that the vast majority of the casualties were the result of disease, particularly malaria and dysentery.